Elunn/grace-keeton/content/work/Designing for independence/index.md

 ---
 title: "Designing for Independence"
+subtitle: The Ohio State University
 date: 2020-07-25T09:20:36+01:00
 layout: work
 categories: "work"
-subtitle: The Ohio State University
+overlayStyle: "one"
 resources:
   - src: "images/one.jpg"
     title: one